ybudweiser/solcalc/README.md

 >
 ## Discription
 solcalc is a JavaScript library for calculating exact sunrise and sunset times for a given location, based on the implementation of the [NOAA Solar Calculator](https://www.esrl.noaa.gov/gmd/grad/solcalc).

+## Disclaimer
+Times are mathematically acurate for the given day and final times are not rounded.
+[NOAA Solar Calculator](https://www.esrl.noaa.gov/gmd/grad/solcalc) rounds time to the nearest minute and may differ slightl from the results here.

 ## Installation

 ```sh